 One of my favorite things to make every Fall is baked apples with brown sugar.
 It’s such a quick and easy little treat.
 There are so many different variations and ways that you can make baked apples — apple slices, whole apples, it’s all delicious in my book!

 The whole process really couldn’t be easier.
 I say that a lot on this blog, and maybe that’s because I’m all about making things easy.
 Especially around the holidays, I find that we want to keep things as stress-free as we possibly can… am I right?

 My version of gluten free baked apples involves slicing your apples in half, and then we’re finishing them off with the most delicious, gooey, cinnamon-y topping.
 See?
-Easy!
-I would highly recommend these baked apples if you’re in charge of Thanksgiving dessert this year.
+Simple!
+I would highly recommend this easy baked apple recipe if you’re in charge of Thanksgiving dessert this year.

 If you’ve tried my banana breakfast cookies, then you already know that quinoa flakes can be an unexpectedly delicious ingredient to use in baking!
 It can be used in place of or in addition to oats, as it has that same texture.

 So when you take those quinoa flakes and add just a handful of other ingredients, which I’ll break down for you below, then scoop on top of your apples?
 You get THE most warm and comforting dessert.

 So let’s get right into it… the quicker we can get through this, the quicker you can get into your kitchen to make them, right? 😉